teke85/portfolio_project-setup/README.md

-# HTML & CSS3 & JavaScript Course
+# HTML, CSS3 & JavaScript Course

 If you are not familiar with linters, read [root level README](../README.md).